-3 key Arsenal stars make return ahead of tough Premier League clash
+3 Key Arsenal Stars Make Return Ahead of Tough Premier League Clash

 Edu backs Auba, Laca to shine

-Earlier, YEN.com.gh reported Arsenal technical director Edu has backed the pair of Pierre-Emerick Aubameyang and Alexander Lacazette play an influential role this season.
+Earlier, TUKO.co.ke reported Arsenal technical director Edu has backed the pair of Pierre-Emerick Aubameyang and Alexander Lacazette play an influential role this season.

 Edu has come under immense criticism in recent weeks over the club's transfer strategy this summer.